superfeedr/blog.superfeedr.com/_posts/2015-04-07-tracking-feeds.md

 As you probably know, [publishers](https://superfeedr.com/publisher) are applications, like [Medium](https://medium.com/) or [Etsy](https://www.etsy.com/), which decided to host their PubSubHubbub hub with Superfeedr.
 [Subscribers](https://superfeedr.com/subscriber), on the other end, are applications which consume our **feed API** to agregate feeds from accross the web (whether they use hubs that we host, or not).

-> [Trackers](https://superfeedr.com/tracker) are application, which, rather than subscribing to feeds, subscribe to search queries.
+> [Trackers](https://superfeedr.com/tracker) are applications, which, rather than subscribing to feeds, subscribe to search queries.

 ### Complex queries